C. R. Anthony Co.: Sale to Stage Stores Inc.

 In 1997 Stage Stores Incorporated acquired C. R. Anthony's.
 It rebranded most of the stores with the Stage name and closed the remaining.
 At the time of the merger Anthony's operated 226 stores in 14 states and opened 13 more before the buyout was complete.
 Stage Stores operated 316 department stores in 19 states under the names Stage, Bealls and Palais Royal.
 The purchase price was reportedly $92 million.
-Stage Stores itself filed for Chapter 11 bankruptcy in May of 2020 after failing to find a buyer for the chain.
+Stage Stores itself filed for Chapter 11 bankruptcy in May 2020 after failing to find a buyer for the chain.